greglu/hbase-writer/README.txt

 - Click on a 'details' link and add new processor com.powerset.heritrix.writer.HBaseWriterProcessor.
 - Return to the global sheet and set this as your writer (the page will not draw completely if did not type in the name of the processor properly -- see heritrix_out.log for errors).
-- Set at least the master and table configuration for HBaseWriterProcessor.
+- Set at least the zkquorum and table configuration for HBaseWriterProcessor.

-master
-  The host and port of the hbase master server.
+zkquorum
+  The zookeeper quroum that serves the hbase master address.
+Since hbase-0.20.0, the master server's address is returned by the zookeeper quorum.
+  So this value is a comma seperated list of the zk quorum. i.e.: zkHost1,zkHost2,zkHost3

 table
-  Which table to crawl into.
+  Which table in HBase to write the crawl to.
+This table will be created automatically if it doesnt exist. i.e.: Webtable

 COMPILING THE SOURCE
 ====================